15th Air Transport Wing

-The 15th Air Transport Wing (15 Wing Luchttransport, 15 Wing Transport Aérien) is a wing in the Air Component of the Belgian Armed Forces.
-The 15th Wing's motto is TENACITY, which means; 'the quality or fact of being able to grip something firmly / persistence, determination, perseverance' A Sioux Indian chief completes the emblem.
+The 15th Air Transport Wing (15 Wing Luchttransport, 15 Wing Transport Aérien) is a wing in the Belgian Air Force of the Belgian Armed Forces.
+The 15th Wing's motto is TENACITY.
+A Sioux Indian chief completes the emblem.

 The wing comprises two operational squadrons, the 21st Squadron and the 20th Squadron, and a Training & Conversion Unit.
 21st Squadron is also known as the Liaison and Long-Haul Flight.
-It currently operates several types of aircraft: one Airbus A321, two Dassault Falcon 7X (rented from Abelag Aviation).
-20th Squadron operates 7 Lockheed C-130 Hercules military transport aircraft which are currently being replaced by the Airbus A400M Atlas.
-It consists of about 72 crewmembers, making it one of the largest units in the Belgian Air Component.
+20th Squadron operates 7 Airbus A400M Atlas, which replaced the Lockheed C-130 Hercules military transport aircraft in 2021.
+It consists of about 72 crewmembers, making it one of the largest units in the Belgian Air Force.